-11. Details of Joint Bay design shall be submitted to, and agreed in writing with, the local authority prior to the commencement of development.
+11. Details of the joint bay design shall be agreed in writing with the planning authority prior to the commencement of development.

-Reason: In the interest of sustainable development
+Reason: In the interest of sustainable development.

 - 12. The undertaker shall facilitate the preservation, recording and protection of archaeological materials or features that may exist within the site.
-In this regard, the developer shall - - (a) notify the relevant planning authority in writing at least four weeks prior to the commencement of any site operation (including hydrological and geotechnical investigations) relating to the proposed development, - (b) employ a suitably qualified archaeologist who shall monitor all site investigations and other excavation works, and - (c) provide arrangements, acceptable to the planning authority, for the recording and for the removal of any archaeological material which the authority considers appropriate to remove.
+In this regard, the undertaker shall: - (a) notify the planning authority in writing at least four weeks prior to the commencement of any site operations (including hydrological and geotechnical investigations) relating to the proposed development, - (b) employ a suitably-qualified archaeologist who shall monitor all site investigations and other excavation works, and - (c) provide arrangements, acceptable to the planning authority, for the recording and for the removal of any archaeological material which the planning authority considers appropriate to remove.
 In default of agreement on any of these requirements, the matter shall be referred to An Bord Pleanála for determination.

-All archaeological pre-construction investigations shall be carried out in accordance with the details specified with the EIAR submitted with the application.
+All archaeological pre-construction investigations shall be carried out in accordance with the details specified in the Environmental Impact Assessment Report submitted with the application.